trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 ### Chapter 7 - Wisdom and Realization

-> Men whose wisdom is darkened by desires, men who are hemmed in by the limits of their own natures, take refuge in other gods.
+> Men whose wisdom is darkened by desires, men who are hemmed in by the limits of their natures, take refuge in other gods.

 ### Chapter 8 - Absolute Freedom